cityssm/civic-address-format/CONTRIBUTING.md

-# Thank you for your interest in making the Street Address Format package better
+# Thank you for your interest in making this package better

 Together, we can build high quality software that meets the needs of municipalities, while remaining open and budget conscious.